akshatshah21/akshatshah21.github.io/content/about.md

 # Experience
 ## [Wells Fargo](https://www.wellsfargojobs.com/WF-India-PHL)
-* *Program Associate, July 2022 - Present*
+* *Program Associate (Technology), July 2022 - Present*
+* Part of the Auto Lending Technology Division under Consumer Technology
+* Working in key modernization and resiliency initiatives involving microservices architecture
+* Working with .NET Core, SQL Server and MongoDB

 ## [Wells Fargo](https://www.wellsfargojobs.com/WF-India-PHL)
 * *Intern, April - July 2021*
 * Constructed a microservice architecture involving Node (Express), Python (Flask), Elasticsearch with a team
-* Built a client interface using ReactJS
+* Built a client interface using React
 * Worked on functionality requiring NLP

 ## [CoE - CNDS](https://vjti.ac.in/coe-cnds/)
 * *Intern, April - May 2021*
-* Worked on the front end of a Capture The Flag website using ReactJS
+* Worked on the front end of a Capture The Flag website using React

 ## [Community of Coders, VJTI](https://communityofcoders.in/)
 * *Member, 2019 - Present*
-* Website Contributor
+* React Website Contributor
 * Magazine Contributor and Curator
 * Workshop Instructor for Web Workshop 2020 and CLI Workshop 2020
 * Project Mentor as part of *Inheritance*, CoC's Summer Project program for First Year students